 Sunil (48) works as a manager with a private company.
 His take-home salary is Rs 1.42 lakh.
 He has a daughter and a son, aged 12 and 2.5 years, respectively.
 Sunil's wife, Sujata (39), is a home-maker.
 The family lives in a rented house.
 It has a monthly expenditure of about Rs 81,000.
 This includes Sunil's term-insurance premium and an EMI of Rs 30,000, which goes towards the loan repayment for an under-construction flat.
 Sunil has accumulated more than Rs 75 lakh, which is spread across various financial assets.
 Besides these, he also has a plot of residential land worth Rs 40 lakh.
 Sunil wants us to draw a financial road map for him.

-Action: Maintain an emergency corpus of Rs 4.86 lakh in a combination of a sweep-in fixed deposit and a short-duration debt fund.
+Action: Maintain an emergency corpus of Rs 4.86 lakh in a combination of a sweep-in fixed deposit and a liquid funds.

 Sunil doesn't have health insurance.
 He should buy a floater plan of at least Rs 5 lakh, covering all his family members.
 It should cost him around Rs 25,000 per annum.
 Though Sunil has opted for a critical-illness rider with his term insurance, it does not cover the treatment cost of diseases other than the ones termed 'critical' by the insurer.

 Action: Buy a health cover of at least Rs 5 lakh, covering all your family members.